 How to prepare for your visit to the Consulate General for a notarial service*:

-Mark every page where the notary needs to sign, with a marker sticker sticking out of the document.
+Mark every page where the notary needs to sign, with a marker sticker sticking out on the right side of the document.
 Also make clear which pages should be attached to each other.
 E.g., if pages are marked 1 of 3, 2 of 3 and 3 of 3, clip them together with a paper clip.
 These pages will be grommeted together at the Conslulate.

 Set up an appointment.
-See the box called an appointment is required on the right.
+See the box called "an appointment is required" on the right.
 (When on a mobile device scroll down to the bottom and click on 'full site' to get the appointment site link.)

 Bring your entire document(s), even if only one page is to be notarized.

 Please follow the above instructions very carefully.
-If you come unprepared we may not be able to help you and you will need to set up an new appointment to visit the Consulate another time.
+Again, if you come unprepared we may not be able to help you and you will need to set up an new appointment to visit the Consulate another time.

 Types of Notarials